There is no magic pill to cure an abdominal separation also known as mummy tummy and diastasis rectus abdominis (DRA) to name a few.

 What is incontinence?

 Incontinence refers to the involuntary loss of bladder or bowel function.
-It may be a small leak of urine or faeces or a full gush.
-This can happen in situations when we exercise, cough, sneeze or laugh.
+It may be a small leak of urine or faeces or wind to a full gush.
+The 2 most common urinary incontinence's are stress and urge.
+Stress incontinence occurs when there is an increase in intra-abdominal pressure as in when we exercise, cough, sneeze or laugh resulting in a leak.
+Whereas urge incontinence refers to a sudden and strong need to urinate.

 How can I assess for a separation?